cnaak/lyceum.typ/lib.typ

   matter-meta("FRONT")
 }

-/// Top-level function for template metadata and general formatting settings
+/// Top-level function for the lyceum template global show rule
 ///
 /// - title (none, string, array, dictionary)
 ///   The title of the template item